Iss Pyaar Ko Kya Naam Doon? Ek Baar Phir: Plot

-6 months later

-When Shlok wakes up from the coma, he is devastated to learn that Anjali died in the accident.
-He asks about Aastha, and Varad informs him that she is missing.
+When Shlok wakes up from the coma six months later, he is devastated to learn that Anjali died in the accident.
+He asks about Aastha, and Varad informs him that she is missing since the accident.
 After a desperate search, Shlok finally finds Aastha, but she is unable to recognize him, leaving him heartbroken.
 It is revealed that Indrajeet has taken advantage of Aastha's memory loss, leading her to believe that he is her husband.

-Determined to help Aastha regain her memory, Shlok begins to recreate past events, which angers Indrajeet.
-On the day of Aastha's marriage to Indrajeet, he has Shlok abducted.
-As Aastha slowly starts to recall her past, her mother, Kalindi, assists her in remembering.
-Shlok manages to stop the wedding and rescues Aastha, who is overjoyed to see him.
-Indrajeet is arrested, and Shlok and Aastha adopt his children, finally living happily together.
+Shlok begins to recreate past events, hoping that Aastha naturally remembers her past.
+As Aastha slowly starts to recall her past, Shlok manages to stop the wedding and rescues Aastha, who is delighted to see him.
+Indrajeet is arrested, and Shlok and Aastha adopt his children, living happily together.